Frédéric Boutet: Memory (part one)

 Between them fell a cruel silence.
-Mme Vardot, who now under the halo of majestic virtue sat enthroned in authority among the women of her city; who the tax collector, a well-read and waggish old man, had for many years compared to the chaste Juno…had at another time, that evoked by Vardot, been called La Grande Caro, seeking her fortune painted and plumed, seating herself at the tables in the cafés of the boulevard Saint-Michel.
+Mme Vardot, who under the halo of majestic virtue sat enthroned in authority among the women of her city; whom the tax collector, a well-read and waggish old man, had for many years compared to the chaste Juno…had at another time—that time evoked by Vardot—been called La Grande Caro.
+She has sought her fortune painted and plumed, taking chairs at tables in the cafés of the boulevard Saint-Michel.

 Vardot had come to know her on a Carnival night, dragged along by a band of his comrades.
-After a dull adolescence, sitting bottom of his class at a provincial college, he had found a little freedom in Paris, finishing his studies there on a meagre allowance, from a father severe and economical.
-Ugly, coarse, and timid, he dreaded women and ignored them, but Caro inexplicably had picked him out.
-It pleased her that this one presented difficulties…first to conquer, then to keep.
+After a dull adolescence, sitting bottom of his class at a provincial college, he had found a little freedom in Paris, and finished his studies there on a meagre allowance, from a father severe and economical.
+Ugly, coarse, and timid, Vardot dreaded women and ignored them, but Caro inexplicably had picked him out.
+It pleased her that this one presented difficulties—first to conquer, then to keep.

-For Vardot’s part, he had never in the world another woman but her, perhaps because he’d never dared speak to another.
-After a few years of a liaison grown more and more attached, he had finally married her, hoping to have her all to himself, without the distaste of her knowing other clients.
-To his few friends, rarely seen now, he declared she was a victim of fate…and more than the equal of better respected, higher-born persons.
+For Vardot’s part, he had never in the world had a woman but her, perhaps because he had never dared speak to another.
+After a few years of a liaison grown more and more attached, he had finally married her, hoping to have her all to himself…without the distaste of her knowing other clients.
+To his few friends, rarely seen now, he declared she was a victim of fate, and more than the equal of better respected, higher-born persons.

-Around this time, the senior Vardot, who had known nothing of this adventure, died.
-At once Vardot and his wife left Paris, with no mind to return.
-They would establish themselves in the little city, their fortunes falling into a peaceful slumber, their horizons wide, days regularly arranged, and not a care for M. Vardot but the directing of an enterprise capable of going by itself.
+Around this time, old Vardot, who had known nothing of this adventure, died.
+At once the son and his wife left Paris, with no mind to return.
+They would establish themselves in the little city, their careers falling into a peaceful slumber, their horizons wide, their days regularly arranged, and not a care for M. Vardot but the directing of an enterprise capable of going by itself.

-Mme Vardot was drunk with joy at realizing what had been, during her years of hazardous dalliance, her secret dream—to be a respectable bourgeoise, managing her own household, closed in a circle of public approbation…and as to this word love, outside of conjugal duty, where was the sense of it?
+Mme Vardot was drunk with joy at realizing what, during her years of hazardous dalliance, had been her secret dream—to be a respectable bourgeoise, managing her own household, closed in a circle of public approbation…

 (2020, translation, Stephanie Foster)